tc39/notes/es8/2017-11/nov-29.md

 DT: When building systems you quickly go from embedded in the source to a config file, which is equally as trusted.
 But we need a way to quickly safely dynamically create these.
 As opposed to string literals just in source.

-KMR: How does it work if you send a literal cross bounds, say `postMessage`?
+KM: How does it work if you send a literal cross bounds, say `postMessage`?

-AKN: Almost certainly.
+AK: Almost certainly.

 YK: Much earlier versions of Glimmer used the TypeScript type system to do this.
 It was hard to do performantly.
 I'm interested in this idea about strings being perceived safe for code.
 Is this a goal of this proposal?

-AKN: Its a goal to make this perfomant yes.
+AK: Its a goal to make this perfomant yes.

 YK: Secondly, I think it could be interesting to have it create a POJO with a brand that can be checked by the code.
 If its a POJO with a reliable shape then the code can check the brand, which addresses Dean's issue - it gives you a nice way to handle dynamic strings too - you just need the brand to be a shared secret.

 BFS: Have you thought of making a new type instead of making strings have hidden options?
 This way if I pass it to a function I can still have a brand check.

-AKN: Im not sure what you mean by new type?
+AK: Im not sure what you mean by new type?

 BFS: Well we have integer types.